Aesthetic Harmony’s signature treatment

 The apparent simplicity of dermal filler treatment belies its vast complexity.
-It is for this reason that all dermal filler treatments at Aesthetic Harmony in Canberra are performed only by Drs Bernard and Jennifer Leung, who together have almost two decades of experience in this area.
+It is for this reason that all dermal filler treatments at Aesthetic Harmony in Canberra are performed only by Drs Bernard and Jennifer Leung, who together have over two decades of experience in this area.
 These procedures are never delegated to support staff.

 The ageing process affects everyone, causing us to look more tired, sad, saggy and angry.
 This appearance is due to the collective changes in all four layers of the face—the skin, muscle, subcutaneous fat and bone.
 Much is now known about the mechanisms of facial ageing.

 Using a detailed knowledge of facial anatomy, something akin to visualizing a 3D map of the face, dermal filler is used to revolumise and reposition facial tissues to bring about a refreshed and natural-looking result.
 This is achieved by accurate placement of dermal fillers into target facial structures, to mimic their position and volume in a previously more youthful state.
 Enormous progress has been made in the understanding of anatomy in recent years.
 Whilst Dr Bernard Leung has always had a thorough grounding in facial anatomy from the surgical skin cancer services that he has provided for over 20 years and Dr Jennifer Leung’s appreciation of the cross sectional anatomy from her ultrasound training, they are committed to keeping abreast with the latest development and they have attended ten cadaveric anatomy workshops between them within the past decade.